 Free trial: 30 days

-Jira Service Management, previously referred to as Jira Service Desk, is an IT service management (ITSM) solution that is part of Atlassian’s Jira product suite.
+Jira Service Management, previously referred to as Jira Service Desk, is a software solution that is a part of Atlassian’s Jira product suite.

 It is designed to help IT and service teams provide support and manage requests from their customers or employees.